MMBass/ytd-backend/readme.md

 # About
+Personal YT videos downloader
+using ytdl-core.
-Personal  YT videos downloader using ytdl-core filter music videos for music mode playlist download option by one requst not avilable yet
+filter music for music mode.
+and playlist download option by socket.

 # API